-Students will view and analyze a variety of current and classic films that have made a lasting impression and are representative of culturally significant themes.
+This is a writing intensive course that will focus on viewing and analyzing a variety of current and classic films that have made a lasting impression and are representative of culturally significant themes.
 Students will become familiar with film language and the storytelling techniques of film.
 The goals of the course include: 1) teaching students how to analyze films as texts and modern non-fiction; 2) preparing students to be active, critical thinkers in our modern American society; 3) reinforcing the knowledge of literary devices as students analyze elements of plot, setting, conflict, theme, character development, mood and motifs in film.
-Honors Media Studies Recommendation: 80% 2.5 or higher in previous English course .50 credit/1 semester Grade 11-12
+Public Speaking Recommendation: American Literature .50 credit/1 semester Grade 11-12